duducp/django-drf/README.md

 By running the two commands above, Heroku will create two environment variables called DATABASE_URL and REDIS_URL.

+As an option you can install [Timber Logging](https://elements.heroku.com/addons/timber-logging) to access the application logs by running the command `heroku addons:create timber-logging:free`.

 With the database configured, we can run migrations with the command `heroku run make migrate`.